Zoantharia: Characteristics

 Zoanthids can be distinguished from other colonial anthozoans and soft coral by their characteristic of incorporating sand and other small pieces of material into their tissue to help make their structure (except for the family Zoanthidae).
 A main characteristic of the order is that their tentacles are all marginal.
 Most species propagate asexually and the offspring of the original polyp remain connected to each other, by a stolonal network or coenosarc.
 Some species are solitary.

 While the most well-known zoanthids are the zooxanthellate genera found in tropical and sub-tropical waters (primarily Zoanthus and Palythoa), many other species and genera exist, some still relatively unknown to science.
 Many zoanthids (in particular the genera Epizoanthus and Parazoanthus) are often found growing on other marine invertebrates.

 Often in zooxanthellate genera such as Zoanthus and Palythoa there are a large number of different morphs of the same or similar species.
 Such zooxanthellate genera derive a large portion of their energy requirements from symbiotic dinoflagellates of the genus Symbiodinium (zooxanthellae), similar to many corals, anemones, and some other marine invertebrates.

 Families and genera

-The families and genera within the order Zoantharia (also known as Zoanthidea) are:
+The families and genera within the order Zoanthin(i)aria/Zoantharia/Zoanthidea are: